Heath Scotland: Collingwood

+Scotland played with Collingwood from 1999 until 2003 for a total of 53 games and 12 goals.

 Carlton

 At the end of the 2003 season, Scotland was traded to Carlton in exchange for a third round draft pick (No. 35 overall) in the 2003 AFL draft.
 Even at the time, the trade was considered to be good value for Carlton, He was given the No. 29 guernsey, the same number he had worn at Collingwood.

 Scotland was a regular player throughout most of his time at Carlton.
 He played 11 seasons with the club and appeared in every game in five of those seasons.
 As at Collingwood, Scotland played generally as a midfielder, rotating into a sweeping half-back role.